 By Steve Milner • December 13, 2018 DcSoundOp: VCA Fundamentals & Control Voltage Basics in ProAudio In this episode of “Live Sound Basics” we’re talking about VCAs.
 Voltage Controlled Amplifiers are the DCA’s analog predecessor and in this video we break down how they work.
 With the use of installation audio modules from Radio Design Labs we look at how VCAs work along with some of the fundamentals of control voltages in audio paths.
 We talk about where these types of tools can be useful and what the advantages are over other approaches.
 Taking things one more step, we look at DCA groups on the PreSonus StudioLive Series 3 mixers and how those can be used to take more control over your mix.
 Follow along as we set-up a ST-VCA3 Module from Radio Design Labs and experiment with using control voltages to set audio levels remotely.
 Leave a comment if you’ve got a question or need more help with your VCA or DCA setup.
 About Steve Steve Milner Steve Milner (aka @DcSoundOp) is a freelance sound engineer who travels the world for work and attempts to create educational and entertaining videos and production related content along the way. http://www.dcsoundop.com Comments Have something to say about this PSW content?
 Leave a comment!
 Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
 Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Save my name, email, and website in this browser for the next time I comment.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
 Tagged with: DCA DcSoundOp PreSonus Radio Design Labs ST-VCA3 Steve Milner StudioLive VCA · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
 Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.